Capo La Gala

 Position: I floor – apart from the main building.

 Marité Suite is ideally set away from the other rooms, in a hideaway position for the utmost privacy and relaxation.
-It has a lovely and long sea view terrace with a private outdoor pool with a marvellous view on the bay and on the sea, chaises longues and coffee table.
+It has a lovely and long sea view terrace with a private outdoor pool with a marvelous view on the bay and on the sea, chaises longues and coffee table.

 The suite is equipped with: air conditioning, direct telephone, Internet connection, Wi-Fi, flat screen LCD TV with satellite and bouquet SKY, Italian linen sheets, chaises longues in teak wood on the terrace, minibar, safe, bathtub/rainshower, hairdryer.
 It has one bedroom and one living room and two bathrooms (one with bathtub and shower and one with shower).